 “Leila!” cries out Shira.
 “Stop that!”
 Leila lets go.

-Lala turns around toward Shira.
+Lala spins to face Shira.
 “What?
 Her?!”
 Shira smiles triumphantly and nods.
-Lala spins to stare at Leila.
+Lala spins to stare at Leila in shock.
 The black-haired beauty’s sweet ironic smile says: Shira’s mine now, bitch.
 Deal.

 Polly returns.
 “Your drama here’s been entertaining enough.
 If you like that, you’ll just love what’s coming up next.
 Especially you, Leila.”